Bhaichung Bhutia Football Schools: Academy accreditation

-As per the All India Football Federations' (AIFF) Academy Accreditation Program, Bhaichung Bhutia Football Schools secured Academy Accreditation from four cities for the 2019–2020 season.
-BBFS Delhi has been awarded 4 star rating by AIFF whereas BBFS Bengaluru & BBFS Chandigarh have been awarded 1 star rating respectively.
-BBFS via a strategic and technical partnership with Somaiya Sports Academy (Mumbai) has received a 2 star rating by the AIFF and participated in the AIFF Youth Leagues as Somaiya Sports Academy for the 2019–2020 season.
-As such BBFS happens to be the only academy in the country to secure accreditation from four cities in the country and plans are underway to register two more regions, Kerala and Hyderabad in the AIFF academy accreditation 2020–2021.
+As per the All India Football Federations' (AIFF) Academy Accreditation Program, Bhaichung Bhutia Football Schools and its partner clubs secured the Elite Academy Accreditation from three cities for the 2023-24 season.
+BBFS Delhi has been awarded 3 star elite academy rating by AIFF whereas its partner club Snipers FC & Brothers Sports Association have been awarded elite academy status in the South and West Zone respectively.

 Residential academies

-Apart from its Non-Residential football institutions across the country, Bhaichung Bhutia Football Schools also boasts of two Residential Academies situated in Gurgaon (Haryana) and Nilambur (Kerala) respectively.
-These Residential Academies serve as an ideal platform for young players wanting to pursue professional football along with their academics.
-Both the Residential Schools are equipped with state of the art facilities for football as well as dedicated CBSE curriculum academic programs.
-Some of the notable alumni of its Residential Academies are Ranjan Soren & Lionel Rymee.
+Apart from its non-residential football institutions across the country, Bhaichung Bhutia Football Schools also operate four residential academies situated in Gurgaon Nashik, Shillong & Hosur.
+These residential academies have been in partnership with some of the legacy schools such as Barnes School & Junior College, Devlali and Assam Rifles Public School, Laitkor.
+These residential academies provide an opportunity to budding student athletes to pursue professional football training along with their academics within these schools.

-Admission to these residential academies are done through a series of scouting programmes conducted throughout the country by the BBFS Technical and Management personnel.
+Admission to the residential academies are done through a series of scouting programmes conducted throughout the country by the BBFS Technical and Management personnel.
 In December 2019 BBFS also initiated the 'Prince of Football' project in association with the Sports and Youth Affairs (S&YA) Department, Government of Sikkim.
 Prince of Football is a collaborative initiative, where a rigorous process of selection from block level to district level and final to state level will pave the way to select talented footballers that will form a Sikkim team which will go on to play at national level tournaments organized by the BBFS.